 - Do you feel that you have a high stress job / work environment ?

-- Do you feel as if life is speeding up and that’s getting even faster?
+- Do you feel as if life is speeding up as you go?

-If you answered yes to a few of these questions then keep reading this report, because you are about to learn how to think about and see stress in a whole new way that will change your life, if you apply what you learn.
+If you answered yes to a few of these questions then keep reading this report.
+You are about to learn how to think about and see stress in a whole new way that will change your life - but only if you apply what you learn.

 Which direction are you heading?

 Drip, drip, drip.
 It’s almost midnight on one of the coldest and windiest nights of winter and just before you go to bed, you discover you have a tiny leak in the ceiling.
 You quickly grab an empty bucket and place it right underneath to catch the drip and very slowly drip by drip it begins to fill up.
-At first you are not concerned; you think it’s just a tiny problem because it’s just one single drip.
+At first you are not concerned.
+You think it’s just a tiny problem because it’s just one single drip.
 I mean how big can the problem be?
-So you go to sleep only to wake up 8 hours later with a small problem that has now snowballed.
+You go to sleep only to wake up 8 hours later with a small problem that has now snowballed.
 You guessed it, the bucket overflowed.
-The carpets are now damaged, it’s still raining and the local roof repair man is busy and can’t get to you until later in the evening.
+The carpets are now damaged.
+It’s still raining, the local roof repair man is busy and can’t get to you until later in the evening.
 Even worse, you have to miss work and stay at home all day so you can empty out the bucket whenever it fills up.
 We often don’t think our stress has that much impact on our lives but every stressful event is like another drip in the bucket.

 What happens when it overflows?

-We are so busy dealing with our day to day challenges and worries we very rarely take any time to think about what are the long term consequences of living in this stressed out state.
-But, to be honest, even if we were aware, what could we do to change it?
+We are so busy dealing with our day to day challenges and worries, we very rarely take any time to think about what are the long term consequences of living in this stressed out state.
+To be honest, even if we were aware, what could we do to change it?
 It’s not like we can slow down, this will only make everything worse and increase the stress and anxiety you feel.